Beyond the yurt: Mongolian life in photos

 CNN: What was your experience like in these communities?

-Paul Cox: In weather conditions that hit -20 degrees or lower, people have no access to running water, no access to bathroom facilities, often living in little "yurts" or "gers" on dirt roads.
+Paul Cox: In weather conditions that hit -20 degrees or lower, people in the poorer areas of the city have no access to running water, no access to bathroom facilities, often living in little "yurts" or "gers" on dirt roads.

 The community is nice once you get to know them, but I realized it can be very dangerous for foreigners.